zzantares/ProxmoxVE/README.md

 **I feel you're hiding some cool tricks!
 I need more docs!**

-See the [doc](https://github.com/ZzAntares/ProxmoxVE/tree/master/doc) directory for more detailed documentation, it's all in there I swear it...
+See the project's [wiki](https://github.com/ZzAntares/ProxmoxVE/wiki) for a more detailed documentation, it's all in there I swear it...
 I think.

 License